antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 ### RVM

 Next comes setting up our ruby version manager, which will handle ruby versions and gems, which are packages of code we can use in our programs.
 OS X ships with an old version of ruby so we want a more recent one.
-Read about RVM and then install [RVM](http://rvm.io/) by typing this into your Terminal:
+Watch this quick [screencast](http://screencasts.org/episodes/how-to-use-rvm) on RVM, then install [RVM](http://rvm.io/) by typing this into your Terminal:

 `\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.2`